polhenarejos/acme_email/README.md

       --smtp-host SMTP_HOST
                             SMTP server host
       --smtp-port SMTP_PORT
                             SMTP server port.
-If empty, it will be auto-detected
+If empty, it will be auto-detected --no-passphrase       PKCS12 is stored without passphrase.
+Use with CAUTION: the PKCS12 contains the private key --passphrase PASSPHRASE
+                            Passphrase to use for the PKCS12 generation.
+This passpharse will be used for private key encryption

 Some of the parameters are shared by Certbot software, since it manages the protocol stack and data flow between the client and the ACME server.
 Sooner more parameters will be added.